 When there is a data breach, data controllers and processors are required under the GDPR to notify relevant authorities within 72 hours.
 Generally, if there is a high risk of an adverse impact, the individual data subjects must also be notified.
 No notification is needed if the data is sufficiently protected such that the data is unreadable.

-One special duty companies and enterprises have is that of having a data protection officer.
+One special duty companies and enterprises have are to have a data protection officer.

 A data protection officer must not only know the data privacy laws of the EU and the country of business but they are put in charge of the data.
 That means that the DPO should be knowledgeable about both law and IT security.